- Why You Need to Hire a Tulsa Social Security Disability Lawyer

 - Not be a resident of an institution (like a hospital or prison) that is paid for by the government.
 Residents of private nursing homes and other skilled care facilities may qualify for SSI benefits.

-- My SSD Claim Was Denied.
+My SSD Claim Was Denied.
 What Now?

 The first step after an initial denial is reconsideration.
 During reconsideration, your application file for SSDI or SSI benefits is handed to a new reviewer, who looks at the entire file as if for the first time.
 You can submit new and updated information to support your claim, and you can speak to a Social Security representative if necessary.
 Your attorney can help you build a strong reconsideration claim.

-If your claim is denied after reconsideration, you my request a hearing.
+If your claim is denied after reconsideration, you may request a hearing.
 The hearing is held before an administrative law judge (ALJ) and generally takes place at an SSA office within 75 miles of your home.
 You can review your claim, provide new information, and bring witnesses to the hearing if needed.
 Although you are not required to have a lawyer, an attorney can provide valuable help in gathering information, speaking to potential witnesses, and making the most compelling arguments on your behalf to the ALJ.

 If the ALJ chooses to deny your claim after the hearing, you may request a review of your file by the Appeals Council.
 Unlike the previous stages, you will not generally be asked to submit new information at this stage.
 Instead, the Appeals Council looks for mistakes that may have been made in reconsideration or the hearing that led to the denial of your claim.